franzloza/Sample_Python_Code/README.md

 Numeric entries outputs the calculation.
 Nonnumeric entries quit the program.

-To execute program in Terminal, enter: python3 singleEntry.py
+To execute the program in Terminal, enter: python3 singleEntry.py

 ## File Input
 This version allows a file input containing the number entries.

-To execute program in Terminal, enter: python3 selectFile.py numbers.txt
+To execute the program in Terminal, enter: python3 selectFile.py numbers.txt